-What is the False Claims Act 31 USC 3729
+What is the False Claims Act?

-The Federal False Claims Act 31 USC 3729 is used by federal law enforcement agents to investigate, charge and convict small businesses and large federal contractors.
 Learning to combat these charges up front is critical to avoiding criminal charges or hefty civil fines during false claims and qui tam litigation.
 Companies and individuals face horrific criminal charges and civil fines for two reasons.
 First, engaging with federal agents with the idea that “we have nothing to hide.”

-Even though it is a plausible position to take, the reality is that many False Claims Act cases start later when the OIG or DOJ finally gets enough evidence against you.
+Even though it is a plausible position to take, the reality is that many Civil False Claims Act cases start later when the OIG or DOJ finally gets enough evidence against you.
 Their goal is not primarily to weed out those who have not violated the law.
 Instead, it is to prosecute those that they believe have violated the law.

-What is the False Claims Act – Definition?
+What is the False Claims Act 31 U.S.C.
+3729 – Definition?

 The Federal False Claims Act, 31 U.S.C.
 3729 avoids fraudulent activity against the federal government.
 Investigations or adverse actions against government contractors can arise for several reasons.
 The most common is when an employee blows the whistle and alleges wrongdoing and some level of criminal activity.
 There are ways to prevent these occurrences.

-As a federal contractor under 31 u.s.c. § 3729, you must ensure that you have the requisite policies and training programs to avoid penalties for violating FCA regulations.
+As a federal contractor under 31 U.S.C.
+3729, you must ensure that you have the requisite policies and training programs to avoid penalties for violating FCA regulations.
 Contractor policies should focus on preventing fraud, waste, and abuse.
 At all costs, you must train your staff to prevent making false or fraudulent claims or information to Government officials.

-• This reduces the likelihood of an adverse impact on you or your company’s future.
+- This reduces the likelihood of an adverse impact on you or your company’s future.

-• Learn how to rebut false Qui TAM whistleblower accusations.
+- Learn how to rebut false Qui TAM whistleblower accusations.

 The FCA Statute also provides for liability when you intentionally receive overpayments or submit invoices with the intent of receiving payment from the United States Government.

-Who Can File a False Claims Act Lawsuit – Civil or Criminal ?
+Who Can File a Civil False Claims Act Lawsuit – Civil or Criminal ?
 Any person (called a qui tam plaintiff or relator) who is an original source of information, can file a lawsuit for violations of the False Claims Act.
 Under the federal Act, a qui tam relator can receive between 15-25% of the total amount recovered if the government intervenes and prosecutes and 25-30% if litigated by the qui tam plaintiff.
 Federal prosecutors initial criminal cases.

 What Does the Federal False Claims Act 31 USC 3729 Prohibit?